GenesysGo/docs-shadow-cloud/learn/storage-services/design.md

 At the core of any system engineering problem is the decision of which problems to tackle first.
 When we began our work on ShdwDrive v1.0, we knew that one of the most important questions we needed to answer was whether or not Solana was fast and cheap enough to handle on-chain proofs of storage for an enterprise-level database.
 This was a critical decision that required us to approach the problem from the very top of the network stack, where we interface with notoriously "experimental" layer-1 chains.

 Rather than spending months designing new erasure coding methods over a QUIC peer-to-peer protocol, which is something we have already accomplished at the bottom of the stack, we decided to focus on the higher-level issues first.
-This allowed us to more quickly discover how to best use Solana prior to investing significant resources in the bottom-up design of the Shadow Storage network.
+This allowed us to more quickly discover how to best use Solana prior to investing significant resources in the bottom-up design of the Shdw Storage network.

 By starting at the top of the network stack, we were able to quickly evaluate Solana's suitability for our use case, and determine if it was fast and cheap enough to power on-chain proofs of storage for an enterprise-level database.
 This decision allowed us to move forward with confidence, knowing that we had made the right choice and could begin designing the rest of the system with an eye towards efficiency and scalability.
 What exactly is a Solana-PDA?